4-Day Smoky Mountain Itinerary

 After music, dancing, and drinks from the night prior, your last day in Gatlinburg will focus on learning at an interactive museum.
 Don’t forget to add time to shop for souvenirs and familiarize yourself with the local vendors.

-Indulge in your last breakfast in town before heading to one of Gatlingburg’s best museums for a hands-on experience you won’t soon forget
+Indulge in your last breakfast in town before heading to one of Gatlinburg’s best museums for a hands-on experience you won’t soon forget

 The Mountain Lodge Restaurant is an authentic mom-and-pop shop that makes guests feel at home while enjoying classic country kitchen cooking.
 While their Omelet, Pancakes, and Sausage Biscuits are scrumptious, locals love the kind-hearted staff and family-friendly atmosphere.